srobinson/a11y-tutorials/src/layout/index.md

 * **Partially sighted users:** If the user is running a screen reader, there is a disparity between the visual order they can partially perceive, and the order that content is announced by the screen reader.
 This can cause a failure under [WCAG 1.3.2 Meaningful Sequence](https://www.w3.org/TR/WCAG20/#content-structure-separation-sequence)
 * **Keyboard users:** Any interactive/focusable elements will receive focus in an order that contradicts the order in which they appear.
 This is a failure according to [WCAG 2.4.3 Focus Order](https://www.w3.org/TR/WCAG20/#navigation-mechanisms-focus-order).

-For these reasons, in most cases a different visual order should be achieved by editing the source order — not by employing the `order` property.
+For these reasons, in most cases a different visual order should be achieved by editing the source order—not by employing the `order` property.

 ## RTL languages